2h04'19" - Ewa Huryń - 30.10.2016

 * difference between start and finish time

 Since 13th April 2003 the official world record at the royal distance in women’s category belongs to Paula Radcliffe, who went on to win the London Marathon in 02:15:25.
 In men’s category this record is 02:01:39 and has been broken on 16th September 2018 in Berlin by Eliud Kipchoge (KEN).
 In half marathon in women’s category the world record has been set by Joyciline Jepkosgei in 01:04:51 in Valencia on 22th October 2017.
-In men’s category this record has been beaten by Zersenay Tadese with the time of 58:23:00 in Lisbon on 21st March 2010.
+In men’s category this record has been beaten by Abraham Kiptum with the time of 58:18:00 in Valencia on 28th October 2018.

 "Nocna Sciema" gives you the unique possibility of getting better results than these mentioned above, the results that way exceed your current ones.
 Those, who will debut at "Nocna Sciema" can be sure that their results will go far beyond their expectations.